How to Melt Chocolate

 Learn how to melt chocolate in a makeshift double boiler or the microwave.
 This quick and easy how-to guide is helpful for baking and making candy.

-Ahh… Melted chocolate is simply delightful.
+Melted chocolate is simply delightful.
 It gives any dessert a tasteful finish.
 However, it is not always easy to work with.
 If you follow these easy tips and tricks, you will surely have no trouble at all!
+You can use either a bain-marie, makeshift double boiler or melt chocolate in the microwave.

 Tips for Melting Chocolate